NittanyLion/Grumps.jl/docs/src/spreadsheet.md

 required, albeit that the columns can have different names; *market* and *product* are just the defaults.
 The markets have especially boring names in this example, but any string goes.
 The same is true for products.
 This spreadsheet does *not* need to include the outside good (indeed, leave it out) and shares would thus typically sum to a number less than one.
 Which columns are to be used and where is determined by the [`Variables`](@ref) call.
-To use dummy variables, just insert a column with the corresponding characteristics (there can be multiple categories, which can be descriptive), which Grumps can turn into dummy variables automatically, as described in the [`Variables`](@ref) documentation.
+To use dummy variables, just insert a column with the corresponding characteristics (there can be multiple categories, which can be descriptive (e.g. strings)), which Grumps can turn into dummy variables automatically, as described in the [`Variables`](@ref) documentation.

 ## Consumer characteristics